Micnovic/NCursesRogulikeOnSwift/README.md

 # NCursesRogulikeOnSwift
-Simple roguelike game that runs on a terminal and using NCurses and Swift
+Simple roguelike game that runs on a terminal, uses NCurses and Swift

 To run type on terminal `swift *path to the file*`